 2020 Contact Center Retrospective

-What an amazing year 2020 has been – never seen anything like it and hope we won’t again.
-But, despite all of the challenges, a lot of good things have happened, including in the world of contact centers.
-Below are 6 positive mega trends that emerged during the dark hours of the pandemic; all of these trends are here to stay and will continue to play an important role in contact centers for the foreseeable future:
+What an amazing year 2020 was.
+We’ve never seen anything like it and hope we won’t again.
+Despite all the challenges, a lot of good things happened, including in the world of contact center.
+Here are six positive mega trends that emerged during the dark hours of the pandemic.
+All these developments are here to stay and will continue to play a key role in contact centers for the near future:

-- Work-from-home – When the pandemic hit country after country, many companies were ordered by their governments to close down their offices.
-Surprisingly, contact centers were some of the most successful in getting their employees home and back in operation.
-Contact centers all over the world, those with anywhere from 10 to thousands of agents demonstrated their flexibility and agility, along with the amazing commitment of their employees by being there for their customers.
+When the pandemic hit country after country, many companies were ordered by their governments to close their offices.
+Contact centers were some of the most successful in getting their employees home and back to work.
+Contact centers all over the world, those with anywhere from ten to thousands of agents, demonstrated their flexibility and agility, along with the amazing commitment of their employees by being there for their customers.

-- Shift from traditional retail to ecommerce – The world has gone virtual.
-Anything that can be done virtually, including things most people thought highly unlikely, like doctor’s appointments, has moved to the web or video.
-The need to socially distance has driven people and organizations to be highly creative as they figured out how to make the best out of difficult situations.
-Retail organizations have taken a major hit; many retailers, particularly those that could not respond quickly enough to the increasingly virtual world, have gone bankrupt.
+Retail organizations have taken a major hit.
+Many retailers, particularly those that could not respond quickly enough to the increasingly virtual world, have gone bankrupt.
 Store traffic is down and unlikely to return to pre-pandemic levels for years.
 The transition to the web is not unexpected, but the demise of many of the traditional retailers was accelerated by the pandemic.

-- Digital transformation – After years of talking about digital transformations, companies are being forced to do what they should have done years ago.
+After years of talking about digital transformations, companies are being forced to do what they should have done years ago.
 They are building out digital channels to address the needs of their customers.
-Though consumers are expressing an increasing preference for interacting in these channels, voice calls are not going away; however, they are increasingly viewed as the channel of last resort.
-Digital transformations are proving highly beneficial for customers, companies and their employees.
+Though consumers are expressing an increasing preference for interacting in these channels, voice calls are not going away.
+However, they are increasingly viewed as the channel of last resort.
+Digital transformations are proving highly beneficial for customers, companies, and their employees.